In the short video at the bottom, I cover some quick tips and tricks to make for cleaner lines with lettering when it comes to wood burning on wood.

 Make a clean transfer.
 I like to use the heat transfer technique for lettering, so that I have a perfect transfer.
 Be sure to flip your text or print in reverse first.
 If you are drawing directly on the surface, use a very light hand.
 Also check out how to transfer your image without using heat.

+Prep your tool.
 Make sure your nib is nice and clean, and scrape it off throughout the burning process.
 Test your temp before you start.
 Check out the blog post on tool care and maintenance to see how I keep my tools clean and ready to burn.

-Then start with your outlines.
+Start with your outlines.
 Get a clean outline of your words first, which then allows you to go back in and fill in without fear of going outside the lines or mistake.

 Looking for designs and templates to practice burning with?